Our family of four travels to Universal in Orlando often. We've stayed at almost every hotel and know the landscape well.

 Are Club Rooms Worth the Extra Cost?

 Randomly picking a couple of days, the cost for a normal room at Portofino Bay hotel in Universal's Orlando resort is $429.00 per night.
 The cost of a club room during the same stay is $494.00.
+Keep in mind, this differential changes all the time.
+So, pay attention.

 Aside from what probably seems like an extraordinarily expensive nightly rate to most people, the differential between a regular room and a club room is $65.00.
 So what do you get for that $65 and is it worth the extra cost?
 Is a club room worth the cost in general?
 I believe it is.
 Read on to find out why.